cog/Games-Cards-ShuffleTrack/README.md

         $deck->cut( 'center' ); # on a 52 cards deck, somewhere between 19 and 31 cards
         $deck->cut( 'deep'   ); # on a 52 cards deck, somewhere between 35 and 45 cards

+### cut\_below

+You can cut below a specific card.

+        $deck->cut_below( '9D' );

+If the desired card is already on the bottom of the deck nothing will happen.

+For more information on how to cut to a specific card please refer to the ["SEE ALSO"](#see-also) section of this documentation.

+### cut\_above

+You can cut above a specific card.

+        $deck->cut_above( 'JS' );

+If the desired card is already on top of the deck nothing will happen.

+For more information on how to cut to a specific card please refer to the ["SEE ALSO"](#see-also) section of this documentation.

 ## Finding cards

 There are a few different methods to track down cards.